 The recipe calls for an hour and a quarter of baking time and this pie needed every last minute– next time I will cover the edges earlier in the baking time to prevent excess browning.

 Don’t let the lack of a cherry pitting gadget stop you but do be prepared for a time-consuming effort.
 A messy, cherry-juice-stained effort.
-I followed this old-school method of pitting cherries shared on the Whole Foods website.
+I tried this old-school method of pitting cherries.

 First you’ll need a glass container with an opening smaller than your cherries and you’ll need chopsticks.
 That’s it.